The different faces of Guan Yin

 There is a monk behind the creation of this place.
 Apparently, his was the idea to design it in this blend of styles between Chinese and Thai.
 It isn’t so much the concept that was new, as much as the execution.
 The huge Guan Yin is often mistaken for a Buddha statue, which is also fitting.

 Guan Yin, is a fascinating deity.
 Her name is short for Guanshiyin.
-S-he who looks upon the world with compassion seems to have originally been a he, at the Indian genesis of her story; moreover, there is no shortage of parallels with the virgin Mary.
+S-he who looks upon the world with compassion seems to have originally been a he, at the Indian genesis of her story.
+Moreover, there is no shortage of parallels with the virgin Mary, mother of Jesus.

 In Chinese tradition, Guan Yin has a special bond with the dragons: she protected them and returned them to the sea and for this they showed their gratitude by becoming loyal to her, often appearing by her side, or as her mount.